Dental Nursing CertHE

 By completing this course, you’ll be set to take on careers across the dental industry.
 You could work at a general dental practice, a hospital, with the community dental service or in the armed forces or continue your studies at diploma or degree level.

-This course is fully accredited by the General Dental Council (GDC) and leads to registration with the GDC as a Dental Nurse.
+This course is accredited by the General Dental Council (GDC).

 What you'll experience